Samuel Hennell: Trucial States

 Pronounced a great success, the Truce was to be renewed in subsequent years, becoming a year-round agreement from 1838 onwards.
 The series of truces led to the Sheikhdoms of the Lower Gulf becoming referred to as the 'Trucial States'.
 On 1 June 1843, a ten-year treaty was signed by the rulers.

 Hennell, buoyed by his success as a peacemaker between the Sheikdoms of the Lower Gulf, also concluded a treaty with Kuwait when, in 1841, Abdullah II of Kuwait signed a one-year naval truce with Hennell, which however expired and was not renewed.
 The truce prohibited Kuwait from undertaking any form of maritime offense as well as giving all mediation efforts in maritime disputes over to the British Empire.

+Another innovation introduced in by Hennell was the ‘restrictive line’, defined in 1846, which outlined an area of the Gulf where the Trucial Rulers agreed not to undertake acts of war regardless if there was a maritime truce in place, in any area from the Persian coast to the islands of Sirri and Abu Musa.
+This was later extended to the Sharjah owned island of Sir Bu Nair.